pschatzmann/arduino-audio-tools/README.md

 After installing a library, you might need to activate it's usage in the ```AudioConfig.h``` file!

+## Show and Tell

+Get some inspiration [from projects that were using this library](https://github.com/pschatzmann/arduino-audio-tools/discussions/categories/show-and-tell) and share your projects with the community.

 ### Documentation

 - Here is the generated [Class Documentation](https://pschatzmann.github.io/arduino-audio-tools/html/annotated.html).